KBSP policies procedures and guidance

-BSCB policies and procedures are developed with multi-agency input and agreed by the full Board.
-The below documents have been produced by the BSCB for multi-agency use across Bristol.
+KBSP policies and procedures are developed with multi-agency input and agreed by the full partnership, and these documents have been produced for use across Bristol The below documents have been produced by the BSCB for multi-agency use across Bristol.
 Links to relevant local protocols and national guidance have also been provided.

 Types of document

 The different types of document are defined below:

 - Policy.
 A policy sets out the organisations position (i.e. its shared beliefs, organisational intentions and commitments) and is a set of ideas or plan of what we should, or would do, in a particular situation.

 - Strategy.
 Strategies are about the way organisations intend to do things to help achieve a specific aim in a planned, coherent and coordinated way.
 A strategy would be supported by an implementation plan.

 - Procedures.
 Procedures describe how a policy will be put into action and should outline who will do what; what steps to take and which forms and documents to use.

 - Protocol.
 Procedures should be done by protocol.
 A protocol defines a set of operational procedures to ensure that there is a well- defined way of doing a particular task or range of tasks often informed by past experience.